boyuan12/Codepo/README.md

 TODO (Work in Progress, will get updated soon)

 ### CLI **(BETA)**
-A command line interface for managing repo, work in progress
+Documentation for Gitt (CLI) can be find on README on cli branch in this repository.

 ### 2-Factor Authentication
 This site offer 2-Factor Authentication (2FA) for security using SMS message.
 To verify your phone number for 2FA, go to `/auth/2fa/`, then you should see where you can select country code, and type phone number there.